Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Evaluation

 \subsection{Setup and Workloads}

 Our goal is to understand the performance implications of \papertitle.
 We used a modified version of GAPBS~\cite{gapbs} to share a graph across several hosts.
-We have used gem5~\cite{gem5} to model the hosts for fidelity and SST~\cite{sst} to model the shared disaggregated memory and parallelize the simulation~\cite{gem5sst}. \papertitle hardware is implemented in gem5.
+We have used CXL-ClusterSim~\cite{cxl-clustersim} for evaluating \papertitle.
+CXL-Clustersim uses gem5~\cite{gem5} to model the hosts for fidelity and SST~\cite{sst} to model the shared disaggregated memory and parallelize the simulation~\cite{gem5sst}. \papertitle hardware is implemented in gem5.
 The modeling goal is to have a realistic CXL.mem implementation.
 The CXL device, modeled in SST, is implemented as \texttt{timingDRAM} modeled as four-channel 2400 MHz DDR4 DRAM.
 The latencies of translation and lookup of remote memory addresses is implemented at the gem5-SST bridge~\cite{gem5sst}, that connects the two simulators together.
 The bridge is modified to support gem5-style checkpointing and KVM for fast-forwarding.
 The timing parameters of the CXL protocol is based on prior characterization and research~\cite{pond,dassharmax,cxl-main,mem-disaggregation}.

 There are eight hosts.
 For simplicity, instead of modeling CXL.io for FM, we use shared CXL.mem for host and FM communication.
-Hosts still interact with the permission table in userspace I/O~\cite{uio-kernel}.
+Hosts still interact with the permission table using UIO~\cite{uio-kernel}.
 Host 0 is responsible for allocating the data for the workloads.
 For GAPBS, the rest of the hosts (1--6) run a specific kernel.